ccollie/ValkeyMetrics/docs/commands/active-queries.md

 #### Examples

-This example queries for all label values for the job label:
+This example queries for all label mut values for the job label:
 ```
 127.0.0.1:6379> VM.ACTIVE-QUERIES
 ```